jeras/verilator/docs/guide/exe_verilator.rst

 .. option:: --bbox-unsup

-   Black box some unsupported language features, currently UDP tables, the cmos and tran gate primitives, deassign statements, and mixed edge errors.
+   Black box some unsupported language features, currently UDP tables, the :code:`cmos`` and :code:`tran`` gate primitives, deassign statements, and mixed edge errors.
 This may enable linting the rest of the design even when unsupported constructs are present.

    Using this argument will likely cause incorrect simulation.